WebAuthn Passwordless Login

 System - WebAuthn Passwordless Login

 Web Authentication, or WebAuthn for short, allows a user to securely log into a site without using a password — though you still need to provide your username.
-It does using strong cryptography and in a manner which is extremely resistant to the most common problems of passwords: someone guessed it (brute force attack), someone intercepted it (man in the middle attack), someone tricked you into divulging it (phishing attack), someone cracked it after getting ahold of a copy of your database data (SQL injection attacks) or someone stole it.
+It uses strong cryptography and in a manner which is extremely resistant to the most common problems of passwords: someone guessed it (brute force attack), someone intercepted it (man in the middle attack), someone tricked you into divulging it (phishing attack), someone cracked it after getting hold of a copy of your database data (SQL injection attacks) or someone stole it.

-WebAuthn is not just very secure; it is also very user friendly!
+WebAuthn is not just secure; it is also user friendly!
 You no longer have to remember long passwords or use a password manager.
 All you need is an authenticator, sometimes also called a passkey.
 An authenticator can have many forms, physical or virtual.
 It can be a separate hardware key connecting to your device via USB, Bluetooth or NFC.
 It can be your device itself, unlocking its built-in authenticator with a PIN, fingerprint reader, facial scan or similar biometric check.
 This feature already works on Android and iOS/iPadOS devices and we're working on enabling it on Windows as well.
-It can even be your phone — currently this is possible with Android phones but this feature is also coming to iOS / iPadOS devices.
+It can even be your phone — currently this is possible with Android phones but this feature is also coming to iOS/iPadOS devices.